ViennaRNA/ViennaRNA/doc/source/grammar.rst

 .. image:: gfx/recursions.png

-However, compared to other RNA secondary structure prediction libraries, our implementation allows for a fine-grained control of the above recursions by constraining both, the individual derivations of the grammar as well as the evaluation of particular loop contributions.
-Furthermore, we provide a mechanism to extend the above grammar with additional derivation rules, so-called *Domains*.
+However, compared to other RNA secondary structure prediction libraries, our implementation allows for a fine-grained control of the above recursions through:

+* :doc:`/grammar/constraints`, that may be applied to both, the individual derivations of the grammar (:doc:`/grammar/constraints/hard`) as well as the evaluation of particular loop contributions (:doc:`/grammar/constraints/soft`)

+* **Extension of the RNA folding grammar rule set**.
+Here, users may provide additional rules for each of the decomposition stages ``F``, ``C``, ``M``, and ``M1``, as well further auxiliary rules.

+* :doc:`/grammar/domains_struc` and :doc:`grammar/domains_up` that already implement
+  efficient grammar extensions for self-enclosed structures and unpaired sequence segments, respectively.

 Additional Structural Domains
 -----------------------------